0xTracker/0x-tracker-client/README.md

 # 🤖 NPM Scripts

-A number of NPM scripts are provided for automating common tasks such as building and linting.
+A number of NPM scripts are provided for automating common tasks.

 - **browsers:list** - List out the projects supported browsers.
 - **browsers:update** - Sync the supported browsers with a Google Analytics property, typically only used by project owner.